Table of Contents

 College Evaluation and Award Process

-The dean of each college will charge a faculty committee to evaluate all applications and to select the individual to receive the college Excellence in Graduate Teaching Award.
-The college award winners are forwarded to the Graduate Council for review.
-Colleges can forward their winners to email@example.com.
+The dean of each college will charge a faculty committee to evaluate all applications and to select an individual to receive the College Excellence in Graduate Teaching Award.
+College award winners are forwarded to FacultyExcellence@UCF.edu.

 University Evaluation and Award Process

-The Graduate Council will make the recommendation for the University Award for Excellence in Graduate Teaching and will base its final decisions on the documentation in the candidate’s application.Back to Top
+The Graduate Council will select one University Award for Excellence in Graduate Teaching from the college winners.Back to Top